rerebeccajiang/JapanTravel/README.md

 - MongoDB

 ### Installation
-To install the app, follow these steps:
+To try out this website:

 - run `npm install` to install all dependencies
 - run `node seeds/index.js` to seed the initial places